obidam/ds2-2024/practice/environment/coiled/README.md

 ### Cluster reuse
-If you want to (re)use an existing cluster from anywhere,
+If you want to (re)use an existing cluster from anywhere:

 ```python
 cluster = coiled.Cluster(name="test-simple")